 - The submission of development proposal responses to this RFP by interested parties. - Review by the MSHDC of timely and properly submitted proposals. - Selection by the Town (through its Board of Selectmen upon recommendation by the MSHDC) of one or more developer proposals that, in the Town's sole discretion and judgment, best address the selection criteria outlined in the RFP.
-However, the Town is under no obligation to select any proposal submitted in response to the RFP. - Execution of a Provisional Development Agreement (PDA) by one or more recommended proposers (the "Designated Developer") and the Town which will establish short-term conditions to be met by the Designated Developer within 120 days (the "Due Diligence Period"). - Execution of a Developer Land Development Agreement (LDA) at the end of the 120-day Due Diligence Period, the terms of which will culminate in the disposition of the Disposition Property (or, if applicable, a portion of the Disposition Property).
+However, the Town is under no obligation to select any proposal submitted in response to the RFP. - Execution of a Provisional Development Agreement (PDA) by one or more recommended proposers ("Designated Developer") and the Town which will establish short-term conditions to be met by the Designated Developer(s) within 120 days (the "Due Diligence Period"). - Approval of the proposed disposition at Special Town Meeting.

+- Execution of a Developer Land Disposition Agreement (Developer LDA), the terms of which will culminate in the disposition of the Disposition Property (or, if applicable, a portion of the Disposition Property).